peter88213/yW2OO/README.md

 1. Write your novel in yWriter 7.
 Make sure, the `<your yWriter project>.yw` folder contains a file named `writer.bat`.
 If not, copy it from `yW2OO_<version number>\setup>` folder.

 2. Close yWriter, move into the `<your yWriter project>.yw` folder, and run `writer.bat` (double click).

-If everything goes well, LibreOffice Writer will start automatically and show your document as a OpenDocument file named `<your yWriter project>.odt` with a hierarchical structure and with the right styles applied.
+3. If everything goes well, you will see an OpenDocument file named `<your yWriter project>.odt`.
+Double click to open.

-3. Fine tune your manuscript typographically with [OOTyW](https://github.com/peter88213/OOTyW/wiki).
+4. Fine tune your manuscript typographically with [OOTyW](https://github.com/peter88213/OOTyW/wiki).

 ## How to uninstall